medoidai/skrobot/README.md

 ### Which are the components?

-**NOTE** : Currently, skrobot can be used only for binary classification problems.
+**NOTE 1** : Currently, skrobot can be used only for binary classification problems.
+Multiclass, regression and multitarget extensions are project priorities (please check below).

+**NOTE 2** : A proper module documentation in on the making after the first public release and testing!

 #### Functionality for the module users